klalicki/JSFrameworks2023/docs/Syllabus.md

 **[AlbanyCanCode Course](https://albanycancode.org/)** \
 AlbanyCanCode is a part of [CanCode Communities](https://cancode.org/courses/)

-**Spring 2022**
+**Summer 2023**

 **Important Note:** This syllabus, along with course assignments and due dates are subject to change.
-It is the student’s responsibility to check the Slack channel, course materials and updates to the syllabus.
+It is the student’s responsibility to check the Teams channel, course materials and updates to the syllabus.
 Any changes will be clearly noted in course announcements.

 ## Course Description